samgomena/transitcrumbs/data_processing/info.md

 - GPS_LONGITUDE: Longitude of a stop?
 - GPS_LATITUDE: Latitude of a stop?

+#### 1. How much data is there? how many MB (unzipped), how many rows/events?

+There's approximately 500 MB unzipped at the time of writing (4/3)

 ```bash
 # This assumes theres only data stored in `/data`
 $ du -sh data/